Sioux: Boarding schools

-Besides the loss of land, the Dawes Act would also "outlawed Native American culture and established a code of Indian offenses regulating individual behavior according to Euro-American norms of conduct."
+Besides the loss of land, the Dawes Act also "outlawed Native American culture and established a code of Indian offenses regulating individual behavior according to Euro-American norms of conduct."
 Any violations of this code were to be "tried in a Court of Indian Offenses on each reservation."
 Included with the Dawes Act were "funds to instruct Native Americans in Euro-American patterns of thought and behavior through Indian Service schools" which forced many of the tribes into sending their children to boarding schools.

 Boarding schools were intended to "kill the Indian to save the man", which meant the destruction of Dakota and Lakota societies: children were taken away from their families, their traditional culture and kinship roles.
 They were dressed in Eurocentric clothing, given English names, had their hair cut and were forbidden to speak their languages.
 Their religions and ceremonies were also outlawed and forbidden.
 The goal was to teach academic studies in English, vocational skills suited to Euro-American society such as farming in order to replace traditional lifeways.
 These schools were overcrowded and had poor sanitary conditions, which led to infectious diseases and students running away or dying while at the schools.
 The schools achieved mixed outcomes of traumatic experiences for many while others such as Charles Eastman, Ella Cara Deloria, Luther Standing Bear and Zitkala-Sa were able to use the education to their advantage to help their people.

 1930s–1960s: Reorganization Act and Relocation Act

 The Indian Reorganization Act (IRA) sought to overturn many of the policies of the Dawes Act by reversing the traditional goal of cultural assimilation of the tribes into American society.
 The IRA "ended land allotment, prohibited non-consensual land seizure, recognized tribal governments, encouraged the writing of tribal constitutions, and empowered Native people to manage their own resources".
-Between 1934 and 1945, the tribes would vote on their government constitutions.
+Between 1934 and 1945, the tribes voted on their government constitutions.
 The Yankton Sioux Tribe is the only tribe in South Dakota that did not comply with the IRA and chose to keep its traditional government, whose constitution was ratified in 1891.
-The Spirit Lake Tribe and Standing Rock Tribe would also vote against the IRA.
+The Spirit Lake Tribe and Standing Rock Tribe also voted against the IRA.
 Because their constitution are not written under the authority of the IRA, they had to established tribal corporations which are managed separately from the tribal government in order to apply for loans.
 In Minnesota, the IRA recognized the Dakota tribes as communities, allowing them to reestablish their reservations and to repurchase land lost during the Dakota War of 1862.
 The Lower Sioux and Prairie Island reservations formed constitutions in 1936, the Upper Sioux formed as a community in 1938 and wrote a constitution in 1995, and the Shakopee Mdewakanton officially formed an IRA government in 1969.